grayresearch/CX/README.md

 it may not be possible to carve up the finite opcode space of a target ISA into fixed opcode assignments.

-(IDEA: Rather than do this, supply CIID and CFID values as additional request data.
-That is, there is one "invoke custom instruction" opcode and the rest are 16b or 32b CIIDs and 16b CFIDs)

 A Custom Function Unit Package comprises a CFU Core that implements the CFU-LI, packaged with CFU Metadata and its CFU Software (source code or binary library archive).